Doing business in the United Kingdom

 If the jurisdiction thresholds are not met, the authorities cannot intervene and examine it.

-Following notification (or, if the merger has not been notified, the date it was made aware of it) the CMA has up to 40 working days to make its assessment.
-It can then either clear the merger or refer it for an in-depth "Phase 2" investigation by an independent panel.
-The CMA must refer a transaction for a Phase 2 investigation where it believes there will be a substantial lessening of competition (SLC).
+Following notification (or, if the merger has not been notified, the date it was made public) the OFT has 20 working days (which it can extend to 30) to make its assessment.
+It can then either clear the merger or refer it to the CC.
+The OFT must refer a transaction to the CC where it believes there will be a substantial lessening of competition (SLC).

-The Phase 2 panel must decide, within 24 weeks (which can be extended by eight weeks), whether the merger would result in a SLC within any market in the UK, after which time it can either clear the transaction or prohibit it.
-Subject to some limited exceptions, any merger which qualifies for reference to a Phase 2 investigation is subject to a fee, where the CMA decides to examine it, irrespective of whether a reference is actually made.
+The CC must decide, within 24 weeks (which can be extended by eight weeks), whether the merger would result in a SLC within any market in the UK, after which time it can either clear the transaction or prohibit it.
+Subject to some limited exceptions, any merger which qualifies for reference to the CC is subject to a fee, where the OFT decides to examine it, irrespective of whether a reference is actually made.

-The UK Intellectual Property Office (IPO) website has detailed guidance regarding the grant, registration and protection of intellectual property, see www.gov.uk/government/organisations/intellectual-property-office.
+The UK Intellectual Property Office website has detailed guidance regarding the grant, registration and protection of intellectual property, see www.ipo.gov.uk/home.htm.

 Involve an inventive step.